BCarlson1512/C-Minus-Compiler/checkpoint-1/docs/test_plan_M1.md

 ### Ex5.cm

 - The pinnacle of unhinged behavior...
 This file creates a freaking arrow... yeah you heard me an arrow...
-  - [ ] Status of test 1
+  - [x] Status of test 1
-  - [ ] Status of test 2
-- Testing status: Working/Not Working/ Etc.
+- Testing status: Working.